dreamcat4/docker-images/irc/README.md

 # IRC

-### Status

-WIP - Work in progress.

-We now have basic and reliable working chain of services.
-Everything comes up automatically.
-All with basic and generic settings.

-Left todo:

-* Improve documentation
-* Publish on Docker Hub

 ### Introduction

 A collection of pre-configured irc programs and services.
 Designed to make IRC easy.
 Everything designed to come up on container start, all work together.